What Causes Hives?

 For those with acute hives–hives that last 24 hours or less–identifying and avoiding triggers may be all it takes to keep hives at bay.
 For people with chronic hives that last longer than six weeks, triggers may be less obvious, and it might not come down to one specific cause.
 Understand the full range of potential triggers to help you narrow the field as you work with your doctor–a dermatologist or allergist–to find relief.

 Treatment with antihistamines can be just an effective for those with an unknown trigger as those with a known trigger.
 In both cases, corticosteroids may also be given in short courses.
-Newer treatments are also available specifically for chronic idiopathic urticaria.
+Newer treatments are also available specifically for chronic spontaneous urticaria.
 Biologic therapies work with the body’s immune system to block unknown triggers, and immunosuppressive drugs stop the body from responding with hives.
 The good news is, scientists are working hard to determine the underlying cause of chronic hives, and we will know more in coming years.

 Thanks to this research, your doctor has more tools than ever to help you cope with hives, whether they’re a brief inconvenience or a longer-term condition.
 You have every reason to feel confident you can manage it together.